verminoz/d7vm/README.md

 3. `cd` to that directory and run `vagrant up`
 4. Go get a cup of coffee but don't be too late.
 It doesn't take that long ;-)

 Unless you have changed the Vagrantfile config the server will run on *192.168.33.30*.
-Configure your hosts file (`/etc/hosts`) to be able to use a more practical domain name.
-For example you can add the following line:
+Configure your hosts file to be able to use an alias.
+For example add the following line to `/etc/hosts`:
 `192.168.33.30 d7vm.dev`

 ## Technical specifications
-By default the box will be set on the following specs:
+By default the box will be set with the following specs:

 ### VM
 + 2 cores, CPU limit 100%